Kayak and Guest Ranch Vacation

 Much like Day 2, we continue to paddle along the shore of the island, learning from each other and enjoying new discoveries.
 Camp is set in another quiet bay with an array of activity options.

-If we didn’t yet swim with sea lions, we head out aboard our panga (motorboat) early to Las Islotes for this inspiring experience.
+If we didn’t yet swim with sea lions, we head out aboard our panga (motorboat) early to Los Islotes for this inspiring experience.
 Some of the younger sea lions swim from the rookery to play with the humans who are there to meet them.
 This is a true highlight of you Baja kayak trip!
-After this we return to our beach camp, finalize our pack and return by motorboat to La Paz, stopping for lunch along the way.
+After this we return to our beach camp, pack up and return by motorboat to La Paz, stopping for lunch along the way.

 On arrival we are met by vehicles from Rancho Cacachilas to transfer a short hour to the ranch.
 We are welcomed on arrival and settle into the comfortable glamping tent accommodations.
 Minimizing impact means bucket showers and composting toilets, but there’s also a pool and spectacular starry nights!
 Enjoy the views to the sea, take a dip in the pool and relax.
 There’s a common room with books and games too!
 Soon it’s time for dinner and some delicious farm-to-table fare prepared by the on-site staff.